No products in the cart.

 some people also confuse sodium lauryl sulfate with its sister compound, sodium laureth sulfate (sles), which is also frequently used for foaming in toothpastes, shampoos, body washes and face washes. the important thing to remember is that products claiming to be sls-free usually mean they are free of both compounds.

-when it comes to sls alternatives, there are plenty of naturally-derived ingredients that can help to disperse toothpaste throughout your mouth. most are made from coconut, corn, or palm oil and include cocamidopropyl betaine, lauryl glucoside, and sodium cocoyl glutamate. their names don’t exactly roll off the tongue, but they are friendlier options, and they help toothpaste roll around in your mouth so it can do its best work.
+when it comes to sls alternatives, there are plenty of naturally-derived ingredients that can help to disperse toothpaste throughout your mouth. most are made from coconut, corn, or palm oil and include cocamidopropyl betaine, lauryl glucoside, and sodium cocoyl glutamate. their names don’t exactly roll off the tongue, but they are friendlier options for some, and they help toothpaste roll around in your mouth so it can do its best work.

 so to recap, sls and sls-free toothpastes can both be effective options for brushing away bacteria and food particles while keeping teeth clean. but because sls isn’t a “must-have” ingredient and it can cause sulfate sensitivity issues in some individuals, we’ve left it out of our products. we believe that naturally friendly ingredients mean happier mouths which may lead to bigger, brighter smiles.